VisionDepth/VisionDepth3D/README.md

 - **Options**:
   - `Half-SBS / Full-SBS` (For 3D TVs, YouTube 3D)
   - `Half-OU / Full-OU` (For 3D projectors & VR headsets)
-  - Others supported by OpenCV.
+  - 'interlaced 3D and VR'

 ### 3. Aspect Ratio Selection
 - **Description**: Specifies the Aspect Ratio used for encoding the output video.